 Allow approximately two weeks for the federal processing of your FAFSA, which you can file online at fafsa.gov.
 Once the financial aid staff receives this information, a financial aid package will be determined unless further information is required.
 The amount of time between receipt of application and determination of aid varies, but it is generally within two weeks.
 Returning students are processed when fall semester grades have been posted and Satisfactory Academic Progress has been verified.
 Typically, award offers for returning students will be processed beginning in February.

 The Federal Processing Center selects FAFSAs for verification.
 You can tell if your application has been selected by reading the comment section on your Student Aid Report (SAR).
 Your financial aid counselor may also select your application for verification – this is called institutional verification.

-If you are selected for verification, the recommended method for verifying tax information is to use the IRS Data Retrieval Tool to verify/update the tax information reported on your 2013-2014 FAFSA.
-If you are ineligible or choose not to use this tool, you are instead required to submit the applicable 2012 IRS Tax Return Transcript(s) and a copy of all 2012 W-2s used in filing taxes.
-You can request a 2012 IRS Tax Return Transcript from the IRS free-of-charge using one of the methods below:
+If you are ineligible or choose not to use the IRS Data Retrieval Tool, you are instead required to submit the applicable IRS Tax Return Transcript(s) and a copy of all W-2s used in filing taxes.
+You can request a Tax Return Transcript from the IRS free-of-charge using one of the methods below:

 - Call 800-908-9946

 - Submit IRS Form 4506TEZ or 4506T to the IRS